Advertisement / Annons:

 This is the closed position.

-The motor box with the three cables that shall be installed into the driver board.
+The stepper motors with the three cables that shall be installed into the driver board.

 At the short side the connecters, RA, polar telescope LED and DEC.